hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-use-GCore-CDN-on-Cloudflare-registered-domain.md

 ![](https://user-images.githubusercontent.com/125398461/235284579-898335c0-28d3-477f-b900-3f8a381bcdda.jpg)

-22. Now we can use this subdomain as a CDN domain in Hiddify panel.
+22. Now we can use this subdomain as a CDN domain in HiddifyManager.

 ![](https://user-images.githubusercontent.com/125398461/235284966-63477444-51d0-45dd-be27-2307f43df54f.jpg)